ryancanhelpyou/web-launcher/README.md

 Sass files are separated in the folders `/pages`, `/modules`, `/utilities` and `/base`.
 The styles in `/base` contains the base styling from [Bitters](http://bitters.bourbon.io/) - change these styles as needed in your project.
 When adding new Sass files, remember to add a reference to it in `main.scss`.
 All Sass files will be compiled into one big CSS file called `main.css`

-### Bourbon
+#### Bourbon
 Bourbon is a popular and lightweight mixin library for Sass.
 Use it as little or as much as you wish.
 Since a lot of people use it, it is easy to find help online.
 Bourbon also has [excellent documentation](http://bourbon.io/docs/).

-### Neat
+#### Neat
-Neat a simple, semantic (meaning not class-based) grid system for Sass.
+Neat is a simple, semantic (meaning not class-based) grid system for Sass.
 It is built on top of Bourbon, and like Bourbon it has a big community of users and great [documentation](http://thoughtbot.github.io/neat-docs/latest/) and [examples](http://neat.bourbon.io/examples/).

 ## Use additional JS libraries with Bower

-Out of the box Web Launcher includes [jQuery](http://jquery.com/) and [Modernizr](http://modernizr.com/), but it is likely that you will want to add additional libraries like eg. AngularJS or Backbone.js.
+Out of the box Web Launcher includes [jQuery](http://jquery.com/) and [Modernizr](http://modernizr.com/), but it is likely that you will need to add additional libraries like AngularJS or Backbone.js.
 You can download these as Bower packages by running `bower install package` where `package` is the Bower package you want to install.
 You can search for Bower packages in a web interface [at the Bower website](http://bower.io/search/).

 After downloadinng a Bower package, you have to adjust the `vendor` Gulp task to include the JS file from the package in the `/bower_components` folder.
 These libraries will be combined into one, compressed file called `vendor.js`.